cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 ## Module 3: Learning Scope & Objectives

-*“All human endeavors involve uncertainty and risk.”(Olson, D.L. & Desheng D.W, 2020)*
+*“All human endeavours involve uncertainty and risk.”(Olson, D.L. & Desheng D.W, 2020)*

 - Discuss the difference between qualitative and quantitative risk assessments.
 - Describe how to carry out both kinds of assessments.